 Once a village overlooking the distant city, Montmartre is now as inseparable from Paris as the Eiffel Tower, which means it’s a major target for the tour-bus crowd.
 And crowded it is, especially in the area immediately around the Basilica of Sacré-Coeur and the overdone place du Tertre.
 Yet, if you wander around the cobbled streets that surround place des Abbesses, you’ll find plenty of hip boutiques and cute restaurants frequented by an upwardly arty crowd, who have also staked out territory in the working-class neighborhoods immediately east and north of the basilica.

-Farther east is the lively immigrant quarter of Barbès, home to large communities from Africa, India, and the Maghreb (North Africa).
+Farther east is the lively immigrant quarter of Barbès, home to large communities from sub-Saharan Africa, the Maghreb (North Africa), and India.
 Here you’ll find a jumble of inexpensive stores selling everything from long-necked teapots to pajama-like salwar trousers, as well as tiny restaurants that offer exotic delicacies.

 RÉPUBLIQUE, BASTILLE & EASTERN PARIS